memomsft/databricks-only/dbx-genie-teams/05-(optional)-publish-bot-teams.md

   ![Genie](img/teams12.png)

-  With that we are demonstrating how using Genie on Teams makes data accessible without the need to log in to the Databricks workspace.
+With this setup, we’ve demonstrated how **Databricks Genie can be surfaced directly in Microsoft Teams**, making data accessible to everyone without requiring them to log into the Databricks workspace.

+This integration transforms Teams into a **collaboration and analytics hub**, where users can:

+- Ask data questions in natural language.
+- Receive real-time answers from Genie.
+- Share insights instantly within their teams.

+⚡ By combining **Databricks Genie** with **Azure Bot Service** and **Microsoft Teams**, organizations can bridge the gap between **data** and **collaboration**, empowering business users and technical teams alike.